nextflow-io/training/docs/nf_customize/5_config.md

     Add the `input` and `outdir` parameters to a params file.

-    Give your "input" the complete path to your samplesheet and give your `outdir` the name `results_customparams`.
+    Give your "input" the complete path to your sample sheet and give your `outdir` the name `results_customparams`.

     Start by creating `mycustomparams.json` and adding your parameters using the format described above:

     ```bash
     code mycustomparams.json
     ```

+    Then, add your input and output parameters.

     ```json title="mycustomparams.json"
     {